For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Here are the things you need to know before renting clothes:

-1. There can be added fees when renting clothes
+1. There can be additional fees when renting clothes

 Sometimes when scrolling through clothes rental sites, it's not immediately clear how much it actually costs to rent clothes once fees have been added.